Long-Term Senior Care Costs Spiked In 2012

 Deciphering your individual family retirement resources can be challenging.
 Learn more about how to finance senior care and get tips to help you plan and finance your aging parents’ elder care costs.
-And here are some financial planning mistakes to avoid as your family starts to go through the process.
+There are also some financial planning mistakes to avoid as your family starts to go through the process.

 What challenges have you encountered going through the senior care funding process?
-Do you have any pearls of wisdom for helping others?
-We welcome your comments below.
+We’d like to hear your thoughts in the comments below.